kailashchivhe/Fetch/README.md

 ## Potential Improvements and Future Work

+* Incorporate search and filter features, as there is a large amount of data to look through.
 * Add Room DB for data caching.
 * Create a network module and a database module to completely segregate the UI.
 This ensures that the modules are independent and can be utilized in other applications.
 * Add Hilt ViewModel DI.